-- 3. Launch Notepad using the new icon. - 4.
-Launch Paint using the new Paint icon.
+- 3. Launch Notepad using the new tile.
+Depending on how many tiles are on your Start screen, you may need to scroll down the Start screen or resize the window. - 4.
+Launch Paint using the new Paint tile.
 Leave the programs open on the Desktop for the next exercise.